rust-lang/book/nostarch/chapter11.md

 </figure>

 Because tests are just Rust code and the `tests` module is just another module, we can import and call `internal_adder` in a test just fine.
-If you don't think private functions should be tested, there's nothing in Rust that will compel you to do so.
+If you don’t think private functions should be tested, there’s nothing in Rust that will compel you to do so.

 ### Integration Tests